Controllers

 - Resource Leaks: Ensure proper cleanup of resources

-- Missing RBAC: Configure appropriate permissions
+- Missing RBAC Configuration: Configure appropriate permissions

 - Status Updates: Remember that status updates don't trigger reconciliation